 Harvard-MIT Science Research Mentoring Program (SRMP)

-Throughout my time at the CfA, I worked with the Harvard-MIT Science Research Mentoring Program (SRMP).
+I am the Deputy Director of the Harvard-MIT Science Research Mentoring Program (SRMP), since 2020.
 The SRMP is a program in which 12 high school students from the public Cambridge Ridge and Latin School conduct research projects with scientists at the CfA and MIT.
 I mentored three high school students on a project studying self-lensing binaries from 2020-2021.

 As the Head of Observing from 2018-2020, I created a program in which I taught the students about lenses, mirrors, and telescopes, and guided them through the construction of galileoscopes.
 I additionally taught classes in astronomical imaging, instrumentation, and databases at the start of the program, and co-mentor the cohort.
 My work culminated in an observing night with the SRMP students, using the Clay Telescope and galileoscopes.

 For more information on the SRMP, see: